ADHD Coping Strategies You Haven’t Tried Yet

 I write myself a note and stick it right in my pocket.
 When I reach for something in that pocket, I see what I need to do.

-For Adults: Best Tips For Impulsive Moments
+For Adults with ADHD: Best Tips For Impulsive Moments

 I say the Serenity Prayer a lot.
 In situations in which I might be impulsive, I tell myself to “play the tape forward.”
 It makes a huge difference for me.